dthx2710/Dolicon-Blue-Archive/src/pages/student/shimiko.md

   indoor: B
 exSkill:
   exCost: 3
-  ex1: Creates a piece of cover and increases allies' defense within the area
+  ex1: Creates a piece of cover and increases allies' defence within the area
     by 16.3% (26.2%) (30 secs).
 Increases the cover's HP by 20.1% of Shimiko's
     HP at EX level 3, and 38% at EX level 5.
 normalSkill: